sujoyshub/Predict_TF_model/README.md

 These steps are basic and foundational steps when working with tensorflow.

 >[!IMPORTANT]
-> Here advance cases are not considerd like preprocessing (cleaning the dataset), plot performance metrices
+> Here advance cases are not considerd like preprocessing (cleaning the dataset), plot performance metrices and also buliding model pipeline

 The following sections are covered: